viraj-nikam/canvas/readme.md

 #### Theming Canvas

-Adding and modifying styles with Canvas is a breeze.
+Adding or modifying styles with Canvas is a breeze.
 None of this needs to be done out of the box, it simply works on its own.
-But if you're feeling a little creative and want to make it stand out more, follow these next steps.
+But if you're feeling a little creative and want to make it stand out more, follow these steps:

 Install the `node_modules` directory: